 The University of Milan is a public teaching and research-intensive university, the only Italian among the 23 members of LERU (League of European Research Universities), and an internationally high-ranked university.
 Research activities are conducted in 32 Departments and 22 Inter-departmental Research Centres, with more than 24.000 scientific publications in the last three years, 222 patent family and 24 active spin-offs.

-EU programmes represent a major source of funding for the University of Milan, which up to February 2014 has signed 145 contracts with the EU under the 7th Framework Programme (2007-2013), for a total value of € 49.185.139.
-4 more projects are currently in the negotiation phase.The Department of Physics hosts research activities in various domains of fundamental and applied Physics.
-The Department employs about 80 research staff members, and 40 administrative and technical staff units.
+The University’s researchers occupy leading positions in numerous research programmes conducted both at a national and international level.
+U programmes represent a major source of funding for the University of Milan, which has signed 147 grants under the 7th Framework Programme (2007-2013), for a total value of € 50.344.153, and 70 grants up to December 2017 under the Horizon 2020 Programme, for a total value of more than € 19.000.000.
+The Department of Physics hosts research activities in various domains of fundamental and applied Physics.
+The Department employs 49 professors, 34 researchers and 32 administrative and technical staff units.
 Several Italian and foreign students of the PhD School and Post-Docs contribute to the research activities of the Department.